TF20083540/WAD2---Assignment-2---Web-API/README.md

 ## API Design
 Give an overview of your web API design, perhaps similar to the following:

-+ /api/user functions such as register and login work correctly.
++ /api/user | POST | Functions such as register and login work correctly.
 Currently as seperate pages.
 Uses queries to decide what to do instead of seperate paths.

 + /api/movies/ | GET | Gets a list of movies from the movie Discovery link.
 + /api/movies/{id} | GET | Gets a movies details via movie Id.